billyfish/earmark/readme.md

 ## CHANGELOG

 ### 0.9
- * Added Blockquote function
+ * Added Blockquote function.
- * BUGFIX: Load and Save menu options had the same shortcut (@walkero)
- * BUGFIX: "Allow blocks" and "Allow spans" had the same help bubble text (@walkero)
- * Added shortucut for Update, now named Convert (@walkero)
+ * Added shortucut for Update, now named Convert (@walkero).
- * Choices that open a new window, like adding a link, maybe it would be good to close after the user press OK.(@walkero)
+ * Image, table and link editors now close when you click OK (@walkero).
+ * Conversion settings can be saved/loaded. (@walkero).
  * BUGFIX: Choosing the Github dialect conversion setting wasn't being set.
- * Conversion settings can be saved/loaded .(@walkero)
+ * BUGFIX: New projects would not save the converted html and launch the preview. (@walkero).
+ * BUGFIX: Load and Save menu options had the same shortcut (@walkero).
+ * BUGFIX: "Allow blocks" and "Allow spans" had the same help bubble text (@walkero).

 ### 0.8 - (10/01/2021)
  * Moved to using TheBar to give a graphical toolbar along with many more functions.
- * Added Undo, Redo, Strikethrough, Code, Fenced Code Blocks, Horizontal Rule, Table, Image and Link functions
+ * Added Undo, Redo, Strikethrough, Code, Fenced Code Blocks, Horizontal Rule, Table, Image and Link functions.

 ### 0.5 - (07/01/2021):
  * Changed from using HTMLview to using Launch-Handler which comes with OS4.